rouyng/airspotbot/README.md

 * I want to tweet when any aircraft with a certain [type code](https://en.wikipedia.org/wiki/List_of_aircraft_type_designators) (i.e. make and model of aircraft) is active in my area
 * I want to tweet when any aircraft with a certain type code is active in my area, but only if they are military

+Tweets generated for any of these use cases can be enhanced with additional information, including custom descriptions, images, reverse geocoding, and embedded screenshots of the map view from https://globe.adsbexchange.com.

 ### Limitations
 Please note that due to limitations of the ADS-B Exchange API, airspotbot is designed to only track spots within a 1, 5, 10, 25, 100 or 250 nautical mile radius of the latitude and longitude specified in the configuration file.
 In other words, you can't use one instance of airspotbot to track aircraft across the world. airspotbot is intended to monitor a specific area, such as an airport or city.